surma/surma.dev/content/things/c-to-webassembly.md

 ```

 The globals we saw in the WAT are actually defined by `wasm-ld` which means we can access them from our C code as normal variables if we declare them as `extern`. **We just wrote our own `malloc()` in, like, 5 lines of C 😱**

+> **Note:** Our bump allocator is not fully compatible with C’s `malloc()`.
+For example, we don’t make any alignment guarantees.
+But it’s good enough and it works, so 🤷‍♂️.

 ### Using dynamic memory